 The aim of this Redefined Classic expedition is to cross the Bayuda Desert – a journey of around 280km – on foot and by camel, as the desert nomads have done for centuries.

-The team will forgo the clutter of modern life to embark on a minimal journey through the desert, carrying everything by camel and pitching camp each night in remote desert under the stars.
-Each team member will be allocated their own camel for the duration of the expedition and may alternate between riding and travelling on-foot throughout the day as they wish.
+The team will forgo the clutter of modern life to embark on a minimal journey through the desert, carrying everything by camel and pitching camp each night in remote desert under an unspoilt starlit sky.
+Each member of the team will be allocated their own camel for the duration of the expedition and may alternate between riding and travelling on-foot throughout the day as they wish.

 Along the banks of the Nile clasping the southern edge of the Bayuda desert, the team will explore the Meroë pyramids which – along with the Nuri pyramids on the northern edge of the desert – were the termini of the Bayuda Desert Route, a hugely important lifeline connecting the northern and southern districts of the Kingdom of Kush in 600 BC.